Julien-Collins/real_estate_analysis/README.md

 - Financials: Original List Price, Selling Price, Tax Rate, Annual Property Tax
 - Performance: Days on Market (CDOM), Price per Sq Ft

-## 🔎 Key SQL Queries & Insights
+##🔎Key SQL Queries & Insights

-## 📊 Query 1: How Expensive is Each Square Foot?
+##📊Query 1: How Expensive is Each Square Foot?
 <br>

 - To begin my analysis, I pulled the average price per square foot of all sold homes to get an idea of the overall pricing landscape: